kmpoon/hlta/README.md

    Lorem ipsum dolor sit amet, consectetur adipiscing elit Maecenas in ligula at odio convallis consectetur eu ut erat
    ```

+ - You may also run through the following subroutines to do  data conversion, model building, topic extraction and topic assignment step by step.

-# Convert Text Files to Data
+# Subroutine 1: Convert Text Files to Data

 - Convert text files to bag-of-words representation with 1000 words and 1 concatenation:
    ```